TinkerTools/tinker/doc/sphinx/tinker/_build/html/_sources/text/keywords.rst.txt

 **STEPMIN [real]**  Sets via its modifying value the minimum size of an individual step during the line search phase of conjugate gradient or truncated Newton optimizations.
 The step size is computed as the norm of the vector of changes in parameters being optimized.
 The default value is usually set to about 10-16 when not specified via the STEPMIN keyword.

 **STRBND [3 integers & 2 reals]**  Provides the values for a single stretch-bend cross term potential parameter.
 The integer modifiers give the atom class numbers for the three kinds of atoms involved in the angle which is to be defined.
 The real number modifiers give the force constant values for the first bond (first two atom classes) with the angle, and the second bond with the angle, respectively.
-The default units for the stretch-bend force constant are kcal/mole/Ang-degree, but this can be controlled via the STRBNDUNIT keyword.
+The default units for the stretch-bend force constant are kcal/mole/Ang-radian, but this can be controlled via the STRBNDUNIT keyword.

 **STRBNDTERM [NONE/ONLY]**  Controls use of the bond stretching-angle bending cross term potential energy.
 In the absence of a modifying option, this keyword turns on use of the potential.
 The NONE option turns off use of this potential energy term.
 The ONLY option turns off all potential energy terms except for this one.

 **STRBNDUNIT [real]**  Sets the scale factor needed to convert the energy value computed by the bond stretching-angle bending cross term potential into units of kcal/mole.
 The correct value is force field dependent and typically provided in the header of the master force field parameter file.
-The default value of 1.0 is used, if the STRBNDUNIT keyword is not given in the force field parameter file or the keyfile.
+The default value of (Pi/180) = 0.0174533 is used, if the STRBNDUNIT keyword is not given in the force field parameter file or the keyfile.

 **STRTORS [2 integers & 1 real]**  Provides the values for a single stretch-torsion cross term potential parameter.
 The two integer modifiers give the atom class numbers for the atoms involved in the central bond of the torsional angles to be parameterized.
-The real modifier gives the value of the stretch-torsion force constant for all torsional angles with the defined central bond atom classes.
+The real modifier gives the value of the stretch-torsion force constant for all torsional angles with the defined atom classes for the central bond.
 The default units for the stretch-torsion force constant can be controlled via the STRTORUNIT keyword.

 **STRTORTERM [NONE/ONLY]**  Controls use of the bond stretching-torsional angle cross term potential energy.
 In the absence of a modifying option, this keyword turns on use of the potential.
 The NONE option turns off use of this potential energy term.
 The ONLY option turns off all potential energy terms except for this one.